100 Notable alumni of

 -

 Laura Boldrini, OMRI is an Italian politician and former United Nations official, who served as President of the Chamber of Deputies of Italy.
-Previously she served as Spokesperson to the United Nations High Commissioner for Refugees (UNHCR) for Southern Europe.
+Previously she served as Spokesperson for the United Nations High Commissioner for Refugees (UNHCR) for Southern Europe.

 -